 Is Linked to Dyslexia

 Most dyslexia treatment is designed to help a person learn with the same “low activity in the brain” that created their problem in the first place.
 It only makes sense to improve how the brain is functioning before trying to learn.
 There is one technique that gets to the root of the problem; it’s the Crossinology® Brain Integration Technique (BIT).
-BIT is an effective treatment for dyslexia because it “ignites” the sleepy parts of the brain.
+BIT is an effective dyslexia treatment because it “ignites” the sleepy parts of the brain.
 Once ignited, the brain’s ability to read, learn, remember, focus, and handle emotions is “turned on.”
-This will alleviate the symptoms of ADD, ADHD, Dyslexia, and other learning difficulties.
+This will alleviate the symptoms of ADD, ADHD, Dyslexia, and other learning difficulties

 Learning Will Be More Effective!

 You or your child deserve to have the ability to read, learn, and communicate.
-BIT treatment for Dyslexia is the first step in the process.
+BIT Dyslexia treatment is the first step in the process.
 After BIT, you will discover that tutoring will be more effective.
 Learning becomes more natural, and the motivation to learn increases.
 Adults get excited about learning, and children might not want to do their homework, but there will be less struggle, and homework will get done quicker.

 I’ve had people with mild Dyslexia quickly get back on track with reading and writing at grade level.
 Some people with severe Dyslexia had given up and quit trying to learn.
 The changes they saw after Brain Integration gave them a new level of hope, and they started learning and tutoring again.